mauroprosperi/LogAnalysis/README.md

   psql -d news
   ~~~

-  3. Create the followin view:
+  3. Create the followin view(copy this into your line command):
   ~~~
   create view geterror as select date(time) as day, count(status) as total,